ManiShah7/manidevblog/posts/my-first-year-as-a-web-developer.md

 Programming is all about learning.
 It doesn't matter how much experience you have, there are a lot of languages and tools that you can learn.

-I really enjoy learning new things but sometimes I burn myself out.
+I really enjoy learning new things, but sometimes I burn myself out.
 Sometimes I come home after a long day at work and try to work on my personal projects but my brain is literally fried and can't process anything!

 Don't do this to yourself.
 Take a break, do something else and try to enjoy other things too (I know it's hard!).